See also: RESOURCES / SHORT STORIES / ESSAYS / TRANSLATIONS

 'You put together two things that have not been put together before.
 And the world is changed.'

-Julian Barnes's new book is about ballooning, photography, love and grief; about putting two things, and two people, together, and about tearing them apart.
+This unique book is about ballooning, photography, love and grief; about putting two things, and two people, together, and about tearing them apart.
 One of the judges who awarded him the 2011 Man Booker Prize described him as 'an unparalleled magus of the heart'.
 This book confirms that opinion.
-Read More ›
+Read More

 Through the Window